Baryon-antibaryon generalized distribution amplitudes and $e^+ e^- \to B \bar{B} \gamma$: Numerical estimates of the cross sections

 \section{Numerical estimates of the cross sections}

 For the numerical calculation of the cross sections, we need to use the EM FFs and GDAs as inputs, and we explain here the models of the EM FFs and GDAs that are adopted in this work.
-The effective proton EM FF contains two ingredients~\cite{Bianconi:2015owa},
+The effective proton EM FF \footnote{There exist other parametrizations \cite{Lomon:2012pn} which incorporate both the vector meson dominance model and analytic continuation techniques to develop a unified description of timelike and spacelike EM FFs for nucleons.
+Using such a parametrization will not make much difference in our analysis since experimental data constrain all models in the kinematical range we explore.} contains two ingredients~\cite{Bianconi:2015owa},

 where the three-pole component $F_{\rm 3p}(s)$ gives the dominant contribution and $F_{\rm osc}(p)$ describes a periodic oscillating behavior.
 These functions are expressed as

 with

 The modulus of the ratio of the timelike electric and magnetic FFs is denoted as $R(\hat{s})=|G_E(\hat{s})|/|G_M(\hat{s})|$, and is parameterized as~\cite{Tomasi-Gustafsson:2020vae}